 The hotel’s rooftop beer garden looks onto the Bartholomäusturm, or St Bartholomew’s Tower, which is more than 600 years old.
 The tower, which is no longer attached to a place of worship, houses a carillon with 60 bells.
-They ring at 10am, noon and again at 6pm.
+They chime at 10.00 am, noon and again at 6.00 pm.

 The garden is a lovely spot to enjoy breakfast from the buffet on a sunny summer morning while flicking through newspapers.

-If you’re enjoy lighting up, you might enjoy retreating to the smokers’ lounge.
+If you enjoy lighting up, you might enjoy retreating to the smokers’ lounge.

 The hotel operates a restaurant serving Thuringian specialities.
 The Weinstube, meanwhile, has wood-panelled walls, an open fireplace and parquet flooring, making it a pleasant place for a nightcap.